CookiePLMonster/CookiePLMonster.github.io/_mods/yrc/silentpatch-y5.md

 game-series: ["yakuza-5"]
 excerpt: "Reducing CPU usage and fixing other bugs."
 date: 27-02-2021
+warning-label: DEPRECATED
-deprecated-caption: "DON'T USE - for Yakuza 5, this patch is no longer required.
+warning-title: "DON'T USE - for Yakuza 5, this patch is no longer required.
 It is listed here for archival purposes only."
 ---

 **<span style="white-space:nowrap"><i class="fas fa-exclamation-triangle" style="color:DarkOrange"></i> DON'T</span> USE - for Yakuza 5, this patch is no longer required.
 It is listed here for archival purposes <span style="white-space:nowrap">only. <i class="fas fa-exclamation-triangle" style="color:DarkOrange"></i></span>**